cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

-The project documentation is built and hosted on :ref:`Read the Docs <Read the Docs integration>`, and uses their official theme sphinx-rtd-theme_.
+The project documentation is built and hosted on :ref:`Read the Docs <Read the Docs integration>`, and uses the furo_ Sphinx theme.

 You can also build the documentation locally using Nox, see :ref:`The docs session`.